dcf21/4most-4gp/README.md

 wrappers for these tools.

-### Installing the Cannon
+#### Installing the Cannon

-At the time of writing their are various branches of Annie's Lasso with different APIs.
-The following branch uses Andy Casey's latest development API, which is the one 4GP expects:
+At the time of writing, there are various branches of the Cannon (also known as Annie's Lasso), and each has its own different API.
+To avoid confusion, we have our own 4GP [GitHub repository](https://github.com/dcf21/AnniesLasso) containing the version of the Cannon that we use.
+This is a fork of a recent version released by Andy Casey.

+Within this repository, there are branches named after each release of 4GP, e.g. `release-2018-09-01-1`.
+These contain the versions of the Cannon expected by each release of 4GP with the same name.
+The `master` branch always represents the most recent stable release.

 ```
 git clone https://github.com/dcf21/AnniesLasso.git